renatolopes/CarAuctionManagementSystem/README.md

 - **Auction**: Represents the auction process for a vehicle and contains multiple bids.

 These entities are managed by dedicated application services and stored in memory, using repository and specification patterns for separation of concerns and testability.

 ---

+## Design Decisions

+- A single `Vehicle` entity was used instead of inheritance.
+This simplifies the domain model and avoids unnecessary abstraction, as behavior differences between vehicle types are limited to validation rules.
+- Validation is handled using `FluentValidation`, with dedicated validators (`VehicleValidator`, `AuctionValidator`) to keep rules centralized and testable.
+Additional rules are enforced within application services where needed.
+- The Specification Pattern is used to encapsulate reusable business rules, keeping services clean and rules composable.
+- Data is stored in-memory using repository interfaces, allowing easy replacement with persistent storage in the future without impacting the application or domain layers.

+---